oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article3.md

 #### Add Route in API Gateway to Trigger Function

 To be able to invoke function `object-broker` over HTTP from anywhere, we will again make use of the API Gateway.
 Type *gat* into the search bar in the console.
 Click on the link *Gateways | API Management*.
 Click on the link for *the-api-gateway*.
 Click on the link *Deployments*.
-In the list with deployments - that contains a single deployment - click on the link *myserver-api*.
+In the list with deployments -- which contains a single deployment -- click on the link *myserver-api*.

 Click on button *Edit* to open the deployment specification.
 Click on the link for the second step: *Routes*.
 Scroll down and click on the button *+ Another Route*.